 President

-As the chief executive officer of the AADPRT, the president presides at each meeting of the members of the association and at each meeting of the Executive Council.
-The president sees that all orders and resolutions of the Executive Council and of standing committees and other committees of the association are carried into effect.
-The president has the power to appoint specific members of the Executive Council to serve as the Steering Committee to offer advice and assist in their duties.
+As the Chief Executive Officer of the AADPRT, the President presides at each meeting of the members of the Association and at each meeting of the Executive Council.
+The President sees that all orders and resolutions of the Executive Council and of standing committees and other committees of the Association are carried into effect.
+The President has the power to appoint specific members of the Executive Council to serve as the Steering Committee to offer advice and assist in their duties.

 President-elect

-Assisting the president in their functions and charing the Awards Committee for the Annual Meeting
+Assisting the President in their functions and heading the Awards Committee for the 2023 annual meeting

+Presidential Appointee

+At the service of the President

+Program Chair

+Responsible for planning of upcoming AADPRT Annual Meeting.